 First, you need to know the gross cost of your solar system after any cash rebates.
 This goes on line 1.
 Include any additional improvements, if any, on lines 2 through 4 and add them up on line 5.

 Next, complete the “Residential Energy Efficient Property Credit Limit Worksheet” on page 4 to calculate if you have enough tax liability to get all 26% in one year.
 You will need all the tax credits that you are claiming here.
-For this example, we will fill in amounts to show how the worksheet totals.
+In this example, we will fill in amounts to show how the worksheet totals.
 Be sure that you use your own numbers to complete this worksheet for yourself.